 Is anyone at your organization able to communicate the vision for your product?

 Having a vision for a product is very important.
-When there isn’t a vision, I have found that it is easy to get stuck in the day to day short term thinking of small features and user stories that don’t roll up to the simple why.
+When there isn’t a vision, I have found that it is easy to get stuck in the day to day short term thinking of features and user stories that don’t roll up to the simple why.
 I also lose track of the end result causing a number of adverse effects.

 In Roman Pichler’s book, Strategize, he states,